Using Nutrition To Maximize your Surgical Recovery

 Why is Nutrition Important Around Surgery?

-Surgery requires preparation.
-Surgery places a stress on your body, and after surgery your body has unique needs.
-Optimizing your diet/nutrition plan will increase the chances of a good outcome, lower the risk of complications such as infection, and speed up your recovery.
+Think of surgery like your race or event.
+Just like an athlete, preparation will improve your chances of a good result.
+Surgery places stress on your body leading to unique needs.
+Supplementing your regular diet before and after surgery will increase the chances of a good outcome, lower the risk of complications such as infection, and speed up your recovery.

 Who Needs to Think About Their Nutrition After Surgery?

-Many people think they do not need to worry about their nutrition after surgery.
-Studies show that people underestimate their risk for nutritional deficiency.
-Another assumption is that one will recover fast because there are “young and healthy.”
-Data shows that even young and middle- aged adults benefit from nutritional optimization and have a faster recovery with supplementation.
+Many people think they do not need to worry about their nutrition after surgery because the “eat well” or are “healthy.”
+First, studies show people underestimate their risk for nutritional deficiency.
+Secondly, data shows that all comers, even young and middle- aged adults, benefit from nutritional optimization and have a faster recovery with supplementation.

 How Can I Improve My Nutrition for Surgery?